 The rhinoplasty operation is indicated when the nose is too large, the tip is too bulbous, there is a bump or hump on the bridge.
 The nose may requiring straightening because it is crooked, often subsequent to an injury.
 A common, unsatisfactory feature, particularly in the age of head-on cell phone “ selfie” photos is that the tip depresses with smile.
 In such photos, the nose looks longer and often the tip appears widened.

 Rhinoplasty is right for you if you do not like the appearance of your nose.
-Its’ that simple.
+It’s that simple.
+In some cases, patients seek revision rhinoplasty.
 Luckily, unlike other Nature-delivered body factors, such as being too tall or too short, the rhinoplasty operation can solve the problem.
 And, remember, it is not about what others think, it’s your nose, on your face.
 You are the only decision-maker.

 A proper consultation includes a thorough examination of the outside structure of the nose, with attention to strength of cartilage, thickness of the skin, activity of the facial muscles as exerted upon the nose with smile.
 Analysis of the distance between nose and lip.
 Discerning the junction between nose and lip.
 What about the chin and cheeks?
 Are such other facial features imperfect and in conjunction an unsatisfactory nose contributing to an unhappy appearance in the mirror?
 All elements of facial structure must be considered.
 Harmony between nose and face is key.
 Even the size of skull and facial bones must be taken into account in judging what can be done to improve appearance.
 Sometimes improvement has limitations based on anatomy adjacent to the nose.
 Is the patient tall?
 Short?
 This must be considered.
 And, men and women have different ideal esthetics.
 A small nose on a tall gentleman?
 Whoa!
 Guaranteed to disappoint.